Nearsoft/apprentice/04 - ES6 and the DOM/README.md

 ![](https://www.w3schools.com/js/pic_htmltree.gif)

-With JavaScript you can add new elements and modify the ones that exist, you can add, change or remove attributes from your elements, so you can change the css of the website and also react to the browser events.
+Javascript has the ability to add, modify and delete elements from the DOM, you can interact also with the attributes of your elements, so you can change the style of the website for example.
+Also you can react or catch the browser events to handle them or make your website interactive.

 To start writing JavaScript code in our page, you need to insert a **script** tag in you document and you are ready to write your code.
 Let's start with the basics, let's modify the content of our element whose id is `app`, in this case the body: